-Not only does journaling help them develop important writing skills, but it gives them a chance to figure out who they are and how to express their thoughts and ideas.
+Creating insightful journal entries not only helps writers develop important self-reflection skills, but it also gives them a chance to experience exponential personal growth.
+This is done by encouraging them to focus on figuring out who they are and how to best express their thoughts and ideas.

-Encourage your students to discover more about who they are and who they want to become.
-And, we are so happy to help you help your students.
-You see..
+Use these self-discovery prompts and questions to encourage your students to discover more about who they are and who they want to become.
+I think you’ll be glad you did.

 - What do you know about yourself that you didn’t know a year ago?